 TRI-MEweb allows any toxic chemical to be reported in Section 7A, however, it limits reporting in two ways.
 First, TRI-MEweb limits the treatment codes that can be reported based on the General Waste Stream Code selected.
 If a TRI-MEweb user selects General Waste Stream code “A – Gaseous”, all Waste Treatment Codes are made available.
 However, if a user selects from the remaining three General Waste Stream Codes (W - Wastewater, L - Liquid waste streams, or S - Solid waste streams), the “Air Emissions Treatment” Waste Treatment Codes are not made available.
 Second, the software restricts reporting for certain toxic chemicals with qualifiers.
 When reporting zinc (fume or dust) or aluminum (fume or dust) TRI-MEweb will not allow the user to select General Waste Stream Codes W-Wastewater and L-Liquid waste streams because the fume or dust form of a toxic chemical cannot exist in a liquid or water waste.
 For asbestos (friable) only S - Solid or A - Gaseous can be selected.
 When reporting hydrochloric acid (acid aerosols) or sulfuric acid (acid aerosols) only A - Gaseous can be selected.

-Crosswalk for Section 7A, Column B. Waste Treatment Method (s) Sequence